You can always press Enter⏎ to continue

 Pick the answer that best describes you/your business.

-A. I keep it simple and let the client decide what they want from me.
-I have a list of all the things I can do for them on my website, which is a pretty extensive range, and then we put together a solution based on what they need.
+A. I keep it simple and let the client decide what they want.
+I have a list of all the things I can do for them, which is a pretty extensive range, and then we put together a solution based on what they need.
+I quote every project on a needs basis or an hourly rate.

 B. I have lots of packages to ensure I cover off everything anyone could possibly need.
-I usually have calls or emails back and forth with potential clients to help them work out what package works best for them.
+I usually have calls or emails back and forth with potential clients to help them work out what package works best for them and the quote project-by-project based on the packages as a starting point.

-C. I do have service packages but usually clients want to tailor them to their own needs so I add and remove stages and deliverables based on what they want.
+C. I do have service packages and a services overview document, but sometimes clients want to tailor them to their own needs so I add and remove stages and deliverables based on what they want.

-D. I have 2-3 clearly defined service packages that are focused on my client niche, what I love doing and are also the most profitable services for me.
+D. I have 1-2 clearly defined services that are focused on my client niche, greatest strengths, and what are also the most profitable services.
+These are laid out in a capability statement I share with all enquiries before I commit to a discovery call.

 Previous